GeoscienceAustralia/ga-aem/README.md

 > mkdir <build-dir>                                // <build-dir> is a temporary directory for building
 > cd <build-dir>                                   // change to the <build-dir>
 > cmake -DCMAKE_BUILD_TYPE=Release ..              // generate the cache using ../CMakeLists.txt in the directory above
-> cmake --build . --target all                     // build all targets
+> cmake --build .                                  // build all targets
 > cmake --install . --prefix <install-dir>         // install the executables, libraries, headers, docs and Matlab and Python into <install-dir>
 ```
 - The above should work on Linux if you have a C and C++ compiler installed along with all the dependencies.